Tanling ruqun: Terminology

-The term tanling ruqun is composed of the terms tanling and ruqun.
-Tanling (坦领 (Tǎnlǐng)) refers to the U-shaped (坦 (Tǎn, flat collar/ open-hearted)) collar (领 (Lǐng, Collar)) of the upper garment, typically specifically referring to the U-shaped banbi which is worn as an outer upper garment.
+The term tanling ruqun is composed of the terms tanling and ruqun. refers to the U-shaped collar of the upper garment, typically specifically referring to the U-shaped banbi which is worn as an outer upper garment.
 The term ruqun refers to the traditional two piece attire of the ancient Han Chinese consisting of a skirt and an upper garment called ru.

 Construction and design

 The tanling ruqun is mainly composed three parts: a long wrap skirt, a U-shaped collar inner shirt with long sleeves, and a tanling banbi (a U-shaped short sleeves outer jacket).

 Unearthed artefacts dating in the Tang dynasty, such as sculptures and paintings show that the long-sleeves, low-cut inner shirt could be tucked under the long (high-waisted) skirts.The skirts could be embellished with stripe patterns of two colours or be found in monochrome colours.
 The banbi falls above the waistor were waist-length, and they could be embellished with embroidered borders at the wrist.
 The banbi could also be tucked under or worn over the long skirt.
-The tanling ruqun can also be worn together with a shawl, called pipo (披帛), around the arms or the shoulders of its wearer; they could also wear it together with variety of hats.In the Tang dynasty, hats of foreign origins or influence, such as the mili, weimao and humao, were worn when horseback riding.
+The tanling ruqun can also be worn together with a shawl, called pipo, around the arms or the shoulders of its wearer; they could also wear it together with variety of hats.In the Tang dynasty, hats of foreign origins or influence, such as the mili, weimao and humao, were worn when horseback riding.